arevaclier/AdBleed/README.md

 ```
 git clone https://github.com/arevaclier/AdBleed.git
 cd AdBleed
-sudo ./install
+sudo ./install.sh
 ```
 AdBleed does not require the repository after the installer has been run.
-To update, `pull` the latest version and run `sudo ./install` again.
+To update, `pull` the latest version and run `sudo ./install.sh` again.

 ## Usage
-To start the AdBleed CLI, run `sudo AdBleed`.
+To start the AdBleed CLI, run `sudo python AdBleed.py`.
 AdBleed has several modes of operation.

 ### Discovery
 This will try to obtain the IP address of the Pi-hole in the network.
 Depending on the setting in `AdBleed.conf`, it can use the DNS servers in `/etc/resolv.conf` or a custom range of IP addresses.
 If the user has selected a custom range of addresses, [nmap](https://pypi.python.org/pypi/python-nmap) will determine which hosts accept connections on port 53.
 In both case, all (open) addresses are queried for a number of known advertisment servers (this number can be set by the user).
 AdBleed has a built-in list of ad servers, but also retrieves the latest versions of some of the ad lists used by Pi-hole by default.